Lisa Ellis (American politician)

-Lisa Ellis (born August 28, 1975) is an American educator who was the 2022 Democratic nominee for South Carolina's superintendent of education and is the founder of the education advocacy group SC for Ed.
+Lisa Ellis (born August 28, 1975) is an American educator who was the 2022 fusion candidate, Democratic, and Alliance Party nominee for South Carolina's superintendent of education and is the founder of the education advocacy group SC for Ed.
 She was defeated by Republican Ellen Weaver in the November 2022 general election.

 Personal life and career

 Ellis is an educator in Richland School District Two in Columbia, South Carolina.
 She is the student activities director at Blythewood High School.
 Additionally, she has taught at Ridge View High School, Hand Middle School, and Fairfield Middle School in Columbia.
+According to WLTX News, “Over her career, Ellis has earned the accolades of Honors Student Teacher of Excellence, Student Council Advisor of the Year, Staff of the Month, Columbia Business League Phenom, and more.
+She is also a CERRA Mentor and member of the Junior League of South Carolina.”.